 My skin slowly began producing less oil, my scalp became less flaky and in my skin tone greatly improved.
 Another couple of weeks went by and this is when the most progress was seen.
 My scalp started to actually look normal, oil was no longer a problem, dandruff was practically gone, itching and redness subdued and seborrheic dermatitis was barely there.

-Since the sulphonated shale oil shampoo was so hard to find and so expensive, I decided to revamp my approach once again.
-This time I went against all common recommendations and purchased a relatively natural highly moisturizing shampoo (here it is on Amazon).
+Since the sulfonated shale oil shampoo was so hard to find and so expensive, I decided to revamp my approach once again.
+This time I went against all common recommendations and purchased a relatively natural highly moisturizing shampoo called (Andalou Naturals Moisture Rich](https://andalou.com/products/argan-oil-shea-moisture-rich-shampoo).
 Haven’t looked back since.
 I’ve been using this shampoo for about a year now and my dandruff rarely bothers me.
-There have been a few odd times were it would return, but things never get out of control.
+There have been a few odd times where it would return, but things never get out of control.

 Quick Overview of Other Variables